CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a recurring task/event by specifying its frequency
+1. User requests to add a recurring task/event by additionally specifying its frequency
-2. Dueue shows the added task/event<br>
+2. Dueue shows the added task/event together with its frequency<br>
 Use case ends.

 **Extensions**

 1a.
 The given add command input format is invalid

 > 1a1.
-Dueue shows an error and a help message on how to add an event<br>
+Dueue shows an error and a help message on how to add a recurring task/event<br>
   Use case resumes at step 1

 1b.
 The field(s) provided violate relevant contraints

 > 1b1.
-Dueue shows an error message on the field(s) that violate constraints<br>
+Dueue shows an error message on the first field that violates the constraint<br>
   Use case resumes at step 1

 #### Use case: Delete a task/event

 **MSS**

-1. User requests to delete a task/event by task index
+1. User requests to delete a task/event by giving the task index
-2. Dueue displays the successul message and update current list view<br>
+2. Dueue displays the success message and update current list view<br>
 Use case ends.

 **Extensions**

 1a.
 The given delete command input format is invalid

 > 1a1.
-Dueue shows an error and a help message on how to add an event<br>
+Dueue shows an error and a help message on how to delete an event<br>
   Use case resumes at step 1

 1b.
-User input task index contain undefined items.
+User input task index is out of range.

 >1b1.
-Dueue shows an error message<br>
+Dueue shows an error message on invalid task index<br>
  Use case resumes at step 1.